 If you have questions regarding your child’s IEP, or whether your child is eligible for special education, and those questions are not answered at the school level, please reach out to one of the District’s Program Managers.
 Contact information is available at the school or at the district website.
 All Program Managers are certified by the State Department of Education, and they have a minimum of a Master’s Degree in his/her field of service.

 It is the responsibility of the District to provide parents with notice of their rights under the IDEA.
-The MCSD’s Parent Rights form is available at the Resources Tab
+The MCSD’s Parent Rights form is available in the Documents and Resources section on this page.

 Muscogee County School District Program for Exceptional Students recognizes and values parent(s) and/or guardian(s) of a student with a disability as they are necessary participants in the development of the IEP.
 It is important that the parents provide information about their views of the student’s progress or lack of progress, as well as express any concerns about the overall educational development of the child.
 Parents provide important knowledge about how the student behaves and performs outside the school setting.
 [34 C.F.R§300.501]